Currently, we are accepting very limited students, ages 8 and up.

-Silver Valley Riding School offers English based instruction for a variety of riding levels.
-Focusing on not only teaching a balanced foundation of riding skills, SVRS also has an emphases on horse management competence so that students learn not to just sit in a saddle, but how to properly care for horses.
+Silver Valley Riding School offers English based instruction focusing on not only teaching a balanced foundation of riding skills, but also an emphases on horse management competence so that students learn not to just sit in a saddle, but how to properly care for horses.
 Rider safety and quality horsemanship are paramount.
 Our lesson horses are geared for beginner and intermediate riders who want to learn the basics and trail ride.
-For students wanting to go to shows and learn to jump, a larger committment is required (2 lessons a week and ownership/lease).
+While we are not a therapeutic center, our lessons do focuse on confidence building and regulating emotional well-being.

 $60 (1 hour private, 90 min semi-private)